Spending 30 minutes or an hour 1-on-1 with a person is intense.

 Doing this multiple times a week talking about your insecurities and doing stuff you’re bad at is a lot of peoples personal hell–but it’s what our clients do.

 We’re trainers and this is what we deal with.
-Breaking the ice as quickly as possible and starting on the road to a strong relationship with a new client or member is what today’s article is about.
+You must break the ice with clients as quickly as possible in order to start on the road to a strong relationship.

 Incorporating these 5 habits and making them unconscious behaviors in your training business will help you with your sales consultations, get better results with your clients, and create stronger bonds with current clients to get more referrals.